Tasmanian Planning Scheme

 Lodging an Appeal

-Planning appeals are heard by the Resource Management and Planning Appeal Tribunal, which is a body established under the State’s planning laws.
+Planning appeals are heard by the Tasmanian Civil & Administrative Tribunal, which is a body established under the State’s planning laws.
 The Appeal Tribunal is completely independent of the Planning Authority.

 The Appeal Tribunal’s contact details are as follows: